ijt/php-docs-samples/appengine/standard/wordpress/README.md

 ### Step 1: Command line

-Run the following command to fetch the script if you're reading this on the web and haven't already downloaded the script:
+Run the following command if you're reading this on the web and haven't already downloaded the script:
 ```sh
 $ curl https://goo.gl/UbhdA7 >make-wordpress-app
 ```